vhanla/UnHideDrives/README.md

 Just launch the tool (is portable, a.k.a. no need to install), and pick those drive letters you don't like to be (easily) visible in Explorer (Win+E), then **Save Changes** and finally **Restart Windows Explorer**.
-If you want to restore the already opened paths opened in the File Explorer, keep the checked the `Restore current opened Explorer windows`, otherwise uncheck it, and Windows File Explorer will restart without reopening those paths.
+If you want to restore the already opened paths opened in the File Explorer, keep checked the `Restore current opened Explorer windows`, otherwise uncheck it, and Windows File Explorer will restart without reopening those paths.

 ## Download: